 CFT promotes a “gift” culture, encouraging gifts to be given freely between attendees.
 Sales of goods or services on-site by attendees is not permitted.
 However, you may deliver pre-ordered goods to a fellow attendee so long as money was exchanged off-site before the event.
 You may also accept strictly voluntary donations at your happenings, to help cover the cost of supplies or to raise funds for a bona-fide charity.

 Open containers of alcohol must be confined to “indoor” spaces (i.e. tents).
-Attendees sharing alcohol must verify that the recipient has a 21+ wristband.
+Attendees sharing alcohol must verify that the recipient is at least 21 years of age.
+Consumption of alcohol by those under 21 is prohibited.

 Dogs must be pre-registered via the online registration system before registration closes.
 If you show up with an unregistered pet, you will be denied entry to the event.
 We may also eject you and your dog from the event if your dog exhibits aggressive behavior or harasses others.
 (Depending on the circumstances, we might allow you to return after boarding your dog elsewhere.)
 You must remain in direct control of your dog at all times, and keep them on a fixed-length leash except when entering or exiting the water.
 You must clean up after your dog.
-Crating dogs is permitted only while you remain their immediate vicinity.
+Crating dogs is permitted only while you or the dog’s registered secondary handler remains in the immediate vicinity.
 Leaving dogs alone for any reason, for any length of time, is strictly forbidden.

 CFT is a private event, a place where we can be ourselves out of the public eye.
 It is not open to members of the media or non-participating observers.
 Photography or recording of video or audio for the purpose of circulation, publication, or sale is expressly forbidden.

 You must not record or photograph anyone who indicates that they do not want to be recorded.
-You also agree that you will never upload or share any media recorded at CFT without the explicit consent of everyone whose face or voice is identifiable.
-(You are encouraged to contact attendees via a private message on our Forum to obtain this consent.)
+You also agree that you will never upload or share any media recorded at CFT without the explicit, informed consent of everyone whose face or voice is identifiable.
+(You must let people know what you’re going to share that includes them, where and how you’re going to share it, and you must not do so until after you have their permission.)

 Box trucks, moving vans, and vehicles over 28’ in length are prohibited.
 You may park next to your campsite to load or unload, but unless you have obtained permission to camp in your vehicle, you must move it to the parking lot after setup.
 Vehicle in/out is permitted, but the parking tag issued at check-in must be displayed at all times when on-site.

 Attendees are responsible for others that make use of their property and/or structures.
 Additionally, attendees are responsible for the security of their vehicles and property.
-While we try to ensure the safety of our attendees and their property, we expect attendees to exercise common sense, e.g. storing valuables in a secure fashion.
+We expect attendees to exercise common sense, e.g. storing valuables in a secure fashion.

 Please direct any Lost and Found inquiries during the event to Public Safety.
 (After the event is over, post about Lost and Found items on our Forum.)